gavin-parker/computer-graphics/README.md

-#COMS30115#
+# COMS30115 #

-##SDL Raytracer and Rasterizer##
+## SDL Raytracer and Rasterizer ##

-##Building and Running##
+## Building and Running ##

 To build the project navigate to the root folder and run Make on the supplied makefile.

 To execute the produced .exe, run bin/computer-graphics 'arg' where 'arg' is the mode you want to test.

 Possible arguments are:

 + ray - ray tracer with AA and phong/diffuse lighting and textures
++ raysmall - same as ray but a smaller screen to be more time performant
 + rast - rasterizer with phong/diffuse lighting and textures with experimental shadow map
 + conv - ray tracer with convergent global illumination (you probably want this not gi)
 + gi - ray tracer with global illumination
-+ cl - ray tracer with hardware accelerated gi (only compiles on windows by default) You can also provide a second argument 'teapot' to display a teapot rather than the cornell box.
++ cl - ray tracer with hardware accelerated gi (only compiles on windows by default)

+You can also provide a second argument 'teapot' to display a teapot rather than the cornell box.

 ## Raytracer ##

 ![raytracer](https://s12.postimg.org/62s50mqlp/screenshot.jpg)

 ### Color bleeding ###

 ![raytracer](https://s10.postimg.org/vy9xfviqx/color_bleeding.png")

 Features:

 + Texture Mapping